PhD Architecture / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-PhD Architecture is based within the Manchester Architecture Research Group (MARG), and looks beyond technical design to the complex processes and practices that run through the development adaptation and the use of built environments.
+- Explore the complex processes and practices that that run through the development, adaption and use of built environments.

 The University holds regular open days, where you will have the opportunity to tour the campus and find out more about our facilities and programmes.